 - IFP Program Fee: $4500 covers all transportation, meals (except for days off in town – about 7 days during the trip), camping fees, park/museum entrance fees, and instructional materials (there are no textbooks to buy).

 - Tuition: This amount can vary depending on the number of hours you sign up for.
 Currently a full semester at UGA costs $4776 in tuition for Georgia residents.
 HOPE and Zell Miller scholarship funds will apply normally, as with any semester on campus.
-Starting in 2015, non-residents of Georgia participating in the IFP pay tuition at the in-state rate!
+Non-residents of Georgia participating in the IFP pay tuition at the in-state rate!

 - University Fees: These are fees required by UGA.
 They include the Institutional, Technology, Connect UGA, and Green fees.
 We expect these fees to total $540-550.
 Other UGA fees required for classes on campus (such as Health and Transportation fees) can be waived.
 Check with the Bursar’s Office for current tuition and fee schedules.

 - Pre-trip expenses: Students must provide some basic camping gear (tent*, sleeping bag, sleeping pad) and outdoor clothing/footwear for a wide range of temperatures and conditions.
 See our full list of required and recommended gear.
 Most students have to purchase at least some equipment and clothing prior to the IFP.
-Many items can be borrowed, rented, or bought used to save on trip expenses.
-(UGA Outdoor Recreation often provides inexpensive equipment rentals to IFP students.) *IFP now provides individual tents for students to borrow for the summer.
+Many items can be borrowed or bought used to save on trip expenses. *IFP now provides individual tents for students to borrow for the summer.
 This is an option if you do not want to acquire your own.

 - Living expenses during the trip: There is very little need to spend money during the trip.
 There is about one day off per week in which students purchase their own meals in town (about 7 days total during the trip).
 We make occasional shopping stops for students to replace toiletries and other supplies, as necessary.
 All other expenses are covered.